Healthy Recipes Blog

 Adding spices to the onions in the skillet.

-• Add the tomatoes (undrained), the remaining ½ teaspoon of kosher salt, and black pepper.
-Cook for 10 more minutes, uncovered, stirring frequently, so the sauce thickens and the flavors meld.
+• Add the tomatoes (undrained), the remaining salt, and black pepper.
+Cook for 10 more minutes, uncovered, stirring frequently, to thicken the sauce and meld the flavors.
+Taste and decide whether to add more salt, paprika, or red pepper flakes.

 Adding tomatoes to the skillet.

 • Crack the eggs into small bowls.
 With the back of a spoon, make a well in the sauce and carefully pour an egg into it.
 Gently push the tomato sauce over the edges of the egg white to keep it from spreading too much.
-Repeat with three more eggs, spacing them apart so that the eggs are more or less evenly distributed.
+Repeat with the remaining eggs, spacing them apart evenly.

 Adding eggs to the skillet.

 • Reduce the heat to medium-low and keep cooking the shakshuka, uncovered and undisturbed, until the egg whites are set but the yolks are still soft, 5-10 more minutes.
-It’s best not to cover the skillet, as this creates a milky white film on the egg yolks.
+You can cover the skillet briefly to speed things up, but watch it carefully, as this creates a milky white film on the egg yolks.
+If the tomato sauce becomes too dry, drizzle it with water.

 The shakshuka is ready in the skillet.